Call For A Free Consultation:

 Canadian Police Usage of Roadside Screening Devices

 Meanwhile, Canadian police agencies only made limited usage of portable screening devices in the 1980s and the first half of the 1990s.
 The reliability and accuracy of early model roadside screening devices were frequently challenged in court, as were protocols and procedures police used (or failed to use) in their roadside screening.
-Additionally, Canadian courts quickly established that the screening results could not be used as evidence against DUI defendants.
-Police could only use the screening to help police determine whether to conduct additional breathalyzer or blood testing for admissible evidence.
+Additionally, Canadian courts quickly established that the screening results could not be used as evidence of blood-alcohol concentration against DUI defendants in the way an approved-instrument reading can.
+Police could only use the screening to help determine whether to conduct additional breathalyzer or blood testing for admissible evidence.

-The technology used in today's roadside screening devices makes them reliable and accurate, while amendments to the Criminal Code dictate stringent guidelines for police roadside screening and device testing and calibration.
-Screening results are still inadmissible as evidence in court, but they are highly effective at helping police establish probable cause to demand additional impairment testing.
+The technology used in today's roadside screening devices makes them far more dependable than early models, while amendments to the Criminal Code dictate guidelines for police roadside screening and device testing and calibration.
+Screening results are still treated as a roadside investigative step rather than a substitute for an evidentiary breath test on an approved instrument such as an Intoxilyzer at the station, but they are highly effective at helping police establish grounds to demand additional impairment testing.
 Thus, today, many officers in all police agencies are equipped with roadside screening devices.

 Mandatory Alcohol Screening Comes into Play